mateor/mateor.github.io/_posts/2015-02-05-bare-minimum-math-concepts.markdown

 * Understand Universal and Existential instantiation and propositional logic.

-This entire section can be done in a weekend, I promise.
+This entire section can be done in a weekend.

 **3. Set Theory**
 =================